White-label and private-label infused beverage manufacturing Ingredient strategy for beverage brands

 Functional story

-Adaptogens, mushrooms, vitamins, minerals, caffeine, and other ingredients should support the product concept without creating risky claims.
+Adaptogens, mushrooms, vitamins, minerals, caffeine, and other inputs should support the product concept without creating risky claims.

 Cannabinoids and dose clarity